ant6n16/LoRaWAN-IoMT/README.md

 # LoRaWAN-IoMT

-This repository contains the archives created for the cursus project of the subject of Communication Technologies in Biomedicine of the master in Telecommunications Engineering. <br /> <br />
+This repository contains the archives created for the cursus project of the subject of Communication Technologies in Biomedicine of the master in Telecommunications Engineering.
+This project tries to characterize communication through the LoRaWAN standard for IoT applications in biomedicine.
+For this, we have used STM32WL55 Nucleo-64 devices and their associated software.
+We have made different measurements regarding sensor temperature, SNR, etc. to characterize the communication, as well as to check the range available with said devices.
+You can read in detail the PDFs in which the objective and the tests carried out are detailed.
+Likewise, the MATLAB code is attached to create the representations of the data obtained in the device log. <br /> <br />

 <h2 align = center>
 	<a href="#about">Requirements</a>